HypeCheck

 • What it does

-Cereal grasses are the young, leafy shoots of grain plants like wheat, barley, and oats, often consumed as juice or dried powder.
-One lab study found that cereal grass juice may support wound...
+Cereal grasses are the young, leafy shoots of grain plants like wheat, barley, and oats, harvested before the grain forms.
+They contain chlorophyll, flavonoids, and antioxidants.
+One lab study...

 • Evidence quality